Phone screen, the common mistakes

 Remember, the scheduled time will limit the number of questions that can be asked.
 This is not a session on the couch with your counselor.
 This is speed dating and we need to make an impression quickly.

 Here is what I want to know.
-You should absolutely have prepared answers for these questions.
+You should absolutely have prepared answers to these questions.

 - What are you most proud of?